meta-company/makex/documents/source/makex-files.md

     You should seriously avoid use of this function.
 Shells may introduce unexpected behavior in Makex.

-    For example, the line `shell(f"rm {SOME_VARIABLE}/bin")`) will attempt to remove your `/bin` directory if SOME_VARIABLE is define to an empty string.
+    For example, the line `shell(f"rm {SOME_VARIABLE}/bin")`) will attempt to remove your `/bin` directory if SOME_VARIABLE is defined as an empty string.

     shell() is there if you really need it, and additional mechanisms will be employed in the future to increase safety.
 Keep your scripts simple.